Supported Study: Informing the delivery of homecare at the end of life

 The Approach

-Operating in Bromley, Hull and Bradford, we will carry out interviews and policy analysis and develop and test a training resource.
+Operating in Bromley, Hull and Bradford, we carried out interviews and policy analysis, and co-produced training resources to support homecare workers providing end-of-life homecare.

 The Outcome

-Improve the quality and sustainability of care by homecare workers through training and informing employment practices, commissioning, and policy.
+To improve the quality and sustainability of end-of-life homecare by homecare workers through training and informing employment practices, commissioning, and policy.

 Improving end of life homecare